Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drone Flight Notification Requirement

-Los Alamos County requires all drone operators to submit a Drone Flight Form through the county website before flying.
-This requirement is tied to proximity of Los Alamos National Laboratory, a Department of Energy and NNSA facility with restricted airspace.
+Los Alamos County requires all drone operators to submit a Drone Flight Form through the county website prior to conducting any drone flights.

 Restrictions